SunOner/sunone_aimbot/README.md

 - Obs_camera_id `int`: Virtual Camera ID.
 - Obs_capture_fps `int`: Specific fps value for screen capture.

-### Windows capture method:
-- native_Windows_capture `bool`: Use the windows native capture method.
-It is not recommended.
-It is not compatible with most models, does not use GPU, is not stable and is slow.

 ### Aim settings:
 - body_y_offset `float`: Allows correction of y coordinates inside the body detected box if head is not detected.
 - hideout_targets `bool`: Allows shooting at targets on the range (for example in warface on the polygon or in aimlabs).